Radijus Vektor

-Radijus Vektor Postao Supernova
+Radijus Vektor became Supernova in 2019 and with that they ended and shut down all the signal.

 History

 Radijus Vektor was established on 25 May 1998.

 As of 2017, Radijus Vektor was the fifth-largest cable operator in Serbia, with 3% of market share.
 On 6 January 2019, the Serbian largest telecommunication company Telekom Srbija acquired Radijus Vektor for 108 million euros.